 The IHOT program’s clinician will assess and determine if the participant is a candidate for AOT.

+Who We Serve: Adults with serious mental illness who are experiencing repeated hospitalizations or incarcerations but are not engaging in treatment.
 Only individuals who meet the nine criteria as established under Laura’s Law are eligible for referral to AOT:

-- At least 18 years of age.
+At least 18 years of age.

 Have a serious mental illness.

-- Determined unlikely to be safe in the community without supervision.
+Determined unlikely to be safe in the community without supervision.

 History of non-compliance with treatment that has either: Been a factor in their hospitalization and/or incarceration at least twice in the last 36 months, or resulted in one or more acts, attempts or threats of serious and violent behavior toward self or another within the last 48 months (not including current event).

 Has opportunity to voluntarily participate in mental health treatment but continues to fail to engage.

 Condition is substantially deteriorating.